Claracinus0Manaricanus/glpai/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# WARNING master is for development, it might not work on your computer
+in master branch i upload without cleaning and also dont delete tests so you might see links that wont work or files that are missing.

 # To Build
 <p>This program has been written for GNU/Linux systems.
 It needs libglfw3, libgl, libglew and stb_image to compile.</p>
 <p>When compiled it will output an executable called pai.</p>